koisto/Things-To-Remember/Readme.md

 A page of useful links, tools and code snippets.

-##  Using sed to out part of a file
+##  Using sed to comment out part of a file

 ```
 sed -i '/'"[WORDSTOFIND]"'/ s/^/#/' [FILE]